sero-the-hero/PIC10CSpring2020Assignment1/README.md

 - git added showhand function for hand object to shorten code
 - git consolidated file writing to gamelog at the end of each round to shorten code
 - git added reset hand member function to clear hand
+- git assigned proper 1/2 value to jack, horse and king cards